With Comidor BPMN 2.0 designer, you can map and optimize any process that takes place in your company.

 - System Notification: Sends pre-defined or custom system messages to specific Comidor users.

-Timer boundary Events and Conditional Events are depicted in Comidor differently from Activities’ inside.
+Timer boundary Events and Conditional Events are depicted in Comidor differently than within Activities.

 Events affect the process flow and have a cause (trigger) and an effect (impact/result).